 Here we present the various transport options for the 125km ride from Vancouver to Whistler…

-Pacific Coach Lines is a reliable option if you’re wanting to travel to Whistler directly from Vancouver International Airport (YVR), though this convenience comes at a cost ($59 at time of writing).
+YVR Skylynx is a reliable option if you’re wanting to travel to Whistler directly from Vancouver International Airport (YVR), though this convenience comes at a cost ($59 at time of writing if booked at least 3 days in advance).
 The service runs via downtown Vancouver, so you can also catch the bus from there if you’re already in the city.
-Doing so will save you around $30 on your ticket – which, if you’re arriving at the airport and are serious about saving money, makes it incredibly tempting to take the SkyTrain / “Canada Line” ($5-8) to Vancouver City Centre Station and walk 7 minutes to the departure point at Burrard Station from there (see map below).
+Doing so will save you over $30 on your ticket – which, if you’re arriving at the airport and are serious about saving money, makes it incredibly tempting to take the SkyTrain / “Canada Line” ($5-8) to Vancouver City Centre Station and walk 7 minutes to the departure point at Burrard Station from there (see map below).

 Bringing your own ski gear to Whistler?
 Check out Snowbus, which unlike mainstream operators does not charge luggage fees.
 Nor do they have cancellation fees, which is handy if you need a little flexibility.
 Other perks include free wifi, free protein bars, and a free drop-off at Vancouver International on your return (unfortunately Snowbus can’t offer an airport pick-up).
 Services run up to three times a day in winter (with multiple Vancouver pick-up locations) and cost $38 – though fares have been seen on the Snowbus website for as little as $24 one-way and $35 return.
 We recommend booking your tickets around November or early December for the best deals.

 Epic Rides offer epic value for money, especially if you’re bringing a mountain bike to Whistler.
 One-way tickets are a bargain at $24, and they’ll take your MTB for free!
 They run 6 services a day in summer.
 Pick-up locations in Vancouver are numerous – check out epicrides.ca for more details.